3C277.1 e-MERLIN workshop: Part 1 - Calibration

 mode='manual' field='0319+415' timerange='2015/05/06/08:28:30~08:30:00'

-The commands are applied in flagdata using mode='list', inpfile='***' where inpfile is the name of the flagging file.
-Write a file all_avg_1.flags with all the commands to flag bad data.
-Apply it in flagdata using mode='list'.
-Look carefully at the messages in the logger and terminal in case any syntax errors are reported.
+Create a file named all_avg_user.flags.txt that contains all the commands to flag bad data.
+Then, apply it in flagdata using mode='list'.
+Carefully monitor the messages in the logger and terminal for any reported syntax errors.

 3. Calibration